vdods/heisenberg/README.md

     to alter the initial conditions so that the curve closes back up on itself.
 The result is integral curves which approximate closed solutions to within numerical accuracy.

-Additionally, though not still actively part of the project:
+Additional content that is no longer an active part of the project:

 -   [attic](https://github.com/vdods/heisenberg/tree/master/attic) : Directory containing deprecated code.